plstcharles/thelper/INSTALL.rst

 Installing from source
 ======================

-If you wish to modify the framework's source code, follow the installation instructions below.
+If you wish to modify the framework's source code or develop new modules within the framework itself, follow the installation instructions below.

 Linux
 -----